 Weaving in three first-person narrations, Heading for the Wall is a study of loss mirrored and intensified by that of the Internet.
 Two years on, Maud isn’t back and neither is the Internet.
 Each character is wrestling with conflicting emotions.
 The lover, wants revenge, the husband wants to protect his son who wants his mother back.
 Whether they like it or not, Maud binds them.
 She’s gone yet, in some ways, it’s as if she’s never left.
 So when he finds what he thinks is irrefutable proof that she is back, he starts looking for her.
 The search for Maud unravels the past and her many secrets and reopens old wounds.

-I started writing Heading for the Wall, my first novel in English, and sixth in total, after getting enthusiastic responses to a short story entitled The Wall of Nothing to Do, which contained the central premise of a person taking advantage of the impossible – the Internet dying – to disappear as many people did in the past during wars and conflicts.
-Rather than focusing on the aftermath of a global disaster, I chose to imagine what it would be like to cope with the loss of social media and mobile phones, with the loss of the sense of self those inevitably give.
+I started writing Heading for the Wall, my first novel in English, and sixth in total, after getting enthusiastic responses to a short story, which contained the central premise of a person taking advantage of the impossible – the Internet dying – to disappear as many people did in the past during wars and conflicts.
+Rather than focusing on the aftermath of a global disaster, I chose to imagine what it would be like to cope with the loss of social media and mobile phones, with the loss of the sense of self they inevitably give.
 I’ve imagined a world that isn’t dissimilar from the one pre-Internet, yet entirely different in many other ways.

 – Heading for the Wall is registered with the UK Copyright Service: no 284687558

 – General fiction/literary fiction/women’s fiction

 – Possible comparable title: The Illumination by Kevin Brockmeier